justshivam/covi-quick/README.md

 This is my submission for HackOdisha.
 It is a Covid detection website which performs covid test with the CT Scan Image of the person.The training notebook is included in the `training_notebook` folder.

+I could have made it more prettier, but the time wasn't enough.

 [Link-to-dataset](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset)

 ### Steps-to-run